sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/examples.md

 <figcaption markdown>Example 1 Output</figcaption>
 </figure>

+Move the sensor around to see how the coordinates change!

 ###Example 2: SetUnits

 This example sets the desired units for linear and angular measurements.
 Can be either meters or inches for linear, and radians or degrees for angular.
 If not set, the default is inches and degrees.
 Note that this setting is not stored in the sensor, it's part of the library, so you need to set at the start of all your programs.